TemiTayo2304/Car-Price-Prediction-Report/README.md

 Significant Numerical Variables based on the correlation analysis

 1. Curb weight
-2.
-3. Engine Size
+2. Engine Size
-4.
-5. Horsepower
+3. Horsepower

-Calculating Variance Inflation Factor (VIF) of each variable
+Calculating VIF of each variable

 •	Engine size; 4.77